Tutorial: Explore a Power BI sample

 When you download a sample .pbix file, you've downloaded not just a report but also the underlying dataset.
 When you open the file, Power BI Desktop loads the data with its associated queries and relationships.
 You can view the underlying data and relationships, but you can't view the underlying queries in the Query Editor.

-Switch to Data view by selecting the table icon .
+Switch to Data view by selecting the data icon .

 In Data view, you can inspect, explore, and understand data in your Power BI Desktop model.
 It's different from how you view tables, columns, and data in the Query Editor.
 The data in Data view is already loaded into the model.